This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Is asparagus good for the kidneys?

-Yes, it’s been shown to help prevent kidney stones and stones in the bladder for forming.
-However in excessive amounts, it can irritate the kidneys.
+Yes, it’s been shown to potentially help prevent kidney stones and stones in the bladder from forming.
+However, in excessive amounts it can irritate the kidneys.

 Asparagus nutrition contains prebiotic compounds and significant amounts of the nutrient inulin, which does not break down in our digestive systems, but passes undigested to our large intestines where it becomes a food source for good and healthy bacteria.